 Search the Tyne & Wear Archives records in the online catalogue.

-Do we have plans of your house, school or place or work? | Tyne & Wear Archives & Museums Blog
+Remembering the shipyard workers | Tyne & Wear Archives & Museums Blog

 Imagine an enemy attacking everywhere but hard to spot.
 Imagine an enemy that can't be shot, will not surrender and keeps coming back.
 Worse still, imagine an enemy that has six legs and lives on human blood...